MuhammadSaqib001/BERT-Based-C-Plagiarism-Detector/README.md

 ## Contributing
 Contributions are welcome!
 Whether you want to report a bug, request a feature, or submit improvements, please review our [Contribution Guidelines](/CONTRIBUTING.md) before getting started.

-For any inquiries or feedback, please reach out to our team at [contact@example.com](mailto:contact@example.com).
 We value your input and are dedicated to enhancing the performance and usability of our plagiarism detection tool .
 By using the Transformer-based C/C++ Code Plagiarism Detector, you are taking a proactive step toward upholding the integrity of code and fostering a culture of originality.
 Thank you for choosing our tool to support your code analysis needs!